falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 ---

 ## Introduction
 Falco is designed to provide real-time notification of suspicious behavior.
-By default it can send these alerts to stdout, stdrerr, an https endpoint, and a gRPC endpoint.
-However in most production scenarios you will want to send the output to some other system so you can take further action.
+By default, it can send these alerts to stdout, stdrerr, an HTTPs endpoint, and a gRPC endpoint.
+However, in most production scenarios, you will want to send the output to some other system so you can take further action.
 Perhaps you would forward notification to Elastic or an SIEM.

-The important point is that, while Falco performs a valuable task, it is most effective as part of a larger security workflow.
+The important point is that while Falco performs a valuable task, it is most effective as part of a larger security workflow.

-You might be asking, how does Falco forward its alerts.
-One way to accomlish this is through an add-on piece of software, [Falcosidekick](https://github.com/falcosecurity/falcosidekick).
-Falcosidekick can be used to forward notification to a wide variety of platforms including notification services, function as a service platforms, log aggregators, and many more.
+You might be asking, how does Falco forward its alerts?
+One way to accomplish this is through an add-on piece of software, [Falcosidekick](https://github.com/falcosecurity/falcosidekick).
+Falcosidekick can be used to forward notification to various platforms, including notification services, function as a service platforms, log aggregators, and many more.

-In this walkthrough you will install Falco and Falcosidekick on a Kubernetes cluster.
+In this walkthrough, you will install Falco and Falcosidekick on a Kubernetes cluster.
 Falcosidekick will be configured to send alerts to a public Slack server.

 ## Prerequisites

 This walkthrough uses Helm to install Falco on a Kubernetes cluster.
-If you wish to follow the steps exactly as they were tested you'll need the following software:
+If you wish to follow the steps precisely as they were tested, you'll need the following software:

 ### Mac requirements
 * Lima